AdobeDocs/deliverability-learn.en/help/deliverability-strategy-and-definition.md

 * Email delivered, landed in the inbox, and opened
 * Strong CTA
   * This is the primary action you want to achieve from your audience.
-Normally, it’s a click on a URL.
-Make sure it’s clear and easy for the user to find.
+Normally, it's a click on a URL.
+Make sure it's clear and easy for the user to find.
 * Relevance or value of content

 ### Step 5: Conversion